 Source: Gluten-Free Vegan Turkey

-There is no law that says the main entrée has to be something meat-like.
+No law says the main entrée has to be something meat-like.
 No one with any taste buds would argue about having a hearty casserole or pasta dish on the menu.
 Make room on the table for this Creamy Pumpkin and Spinach Lasagna, Butternut Squash Lasagna, or this Gluten-Free Vegan Lasagna.
-How about a huge pan of Ooey-Gooey Baked Ziti or this Butternut Squash, Portobello and Spinach Casserole with Vegan Sausage?
+How about a huge pan of Ooey-Gooey Baked Ziti or this Butternut Squash, Portobello, and Spinach Casserole with Vegan Sausage?
 Yes, please!

 2. The Stuffing

-You don’t need a turkey to enjoy an amazing stuffing.
+You don’t need a turkey to enjoy amazing stuffing.
 This Thanksgiving Cornbread Stuffing with Gravy is incredible as is this Chestnut Mushroom Stuffing.
-If you prefer rice stuffings to those with bread, try this Wild Rice Stuffing with Cranberry, Apricot and Scallion or this Wild Rice Pilaf with Butternut Squash, Cranberries and Pecans.
+If you prefer rice stuffings to those with bread, try this Wild Rice Stuffing with Cranberry, Apricot, and Scallion or this Wild Rice Pilaf with Butternut Squash, Cranberries, and Pecans.